FAQ

 Onboard Charger circuits can be mounted anywhere inside or on the outside of the robot for indoor applications.
 For outdoor robots, the passively cooled OC-262 model with an IP67 rating provides protection against the elements if mounted on the outside of the robot.
 Both the transmitter and OC are connected to their antennas with a standard 2ft cable but other cable lengths up to 4ft can usually be accommodated.

-While our standard off-the-shelf systems are readily available and easy to use “as is”, we recognize that some customization may be required for certain applications.
+While our standard off-the-shelf systems are readily available, fully certified, and easy to use “as is”, we recognize that some customization may be required for certain applications.
 In those cases, contact us and we’ll be happy to help integrate our systems into your robot and/or into a docking station of your own design.
+Some recertification may be required depending upon the design.

 Customers use our systems in all types of indoor and outdoor applications.
 In fact, wireless power is often the only viable autonomous power choice in areas that are dirty, dusty, wet, or corrosive.
 Contact-based charging systems will often become clogged or corroded in such conditions, leading to failed charge cycles.
 In contrast, we’ve engineered our Edge outdoor transmitter stations and IP67 rated Onboard Chargers and antenna coils to withstand just about anything you can throw at them!